mijn-ui/react/README.md

 ### Feedback

 Got any suggestions or issues?
-Open an issue or contact us.
+Open an [issue](https://github.com/HTLA380/MijnUI/issues) or [discussion](https://github.com/HTLA380/MijnUI/discussions).
 We'd love to hear from you.